Skip to main content

 Paying tax on beneficiary income

 In most cases, any tax you pay on your beneficiary income will be at your personal income tax rate.
-There are special rules that apply for beneficiaries under the age of 16 and corporate beneficiaries.
+Special rules apply for beneficiaries under the age of 16 and corporate beneficiaries.

 If you receive a distribution from a trust, it cannot include any losses.

-If you receive some, but not all, of a trust’s income from a source that earned tax credits then you should receive the same share of the tax credits that you do of the original income source.
+If you receive some, but not all, of a trust’s income from a source that earned tax credits, you should receive the same share of the tax credits that you do of the original income source.

 Beneficiaries under the age of 16